 The popularity of bamboo toothbrushes and the success of start-ups selling alternatives to cling film made from beeswax also signals a shift away from single-use plastic in a push to protect the environment.

-In response to the rising awareness of the negative environmental impact of its speedy delivery, Amazon had pledged to cut its carbon emissions in half by 2030 and be completely carbon neutral by 2040.
+Order fulfilment sustainability can be evaluated by considering the types of vehicles you’re using to transport your goods, and their energy source.
+Encourage those delivering your products, or delivering items to your warehouse, to use energy efficient means of transport to do so.
+For example, In response to the rising awareness of the negative environmental impact of its speedy delivery, Amazon had pledged to cut its carbon emissions in half by 2030 and be completely carbon neutral by 2040.
+If Amazon can do it with it’s millions of orders every single day, so can you.

 Other companies, like UPS, are following suit with a similar initiative.
 Their goal is to use 25% renewable energy by investing heavily in vehicles that use alternative fuels and other technologies that help reduce carbon emissions.

-One way to align business more closely with ethical consumerism is starting from the inside.
+One way to align business more closely with sustainable business practices is starting from the inside.
 How can you alter day to day operations to make your business more sustainable?
-With a modern tech ecosystem it’s not actually that hard!
+With a modern tech ecosystem it’s not actually that hard.

 1. Go for paperless receipts

 When it comes to environmental impact, paper receipts are killer.
-93% of paper receipts were found to contain BPA or BPS in a 2018 study—two chemicals that you probably don’t want around in high concentrations.
-And even receipts not coated in BPA or BPS are a problem; 21 billion gallons of water and 10 million trees are used to make paper receipts every year in the United States alone, creating 686 million pounds of waste.
+93% of paper receipts were found to contain BPA or BPS – two chemicals that you probably don’t want around in high concentrations.
+And, even receipts not coated in BPA or BPS are a problem; 21 billion gallons of water and 10 million trees are used to make paper receipts every year in the United States alone, creating 686 million pounds of waste.

 Encouraging an alternative to paper receipts isn’t just good for the environment—it’s more convenient for your customers, too.
 If they ever need to consult their receipt to communicate with your or for their own bookkeeping, they just need to do a quick search in their email inbox.